Your Civil Rights

 BCTA operates its programs without regard to race, color, or national origin.

 These procedures cover all complaints filed under Title VI of the Civil Rights Act of 1964.

 These procedures do not deny the right of the complainant to file formal complaints with other State or Federal agencies or to seek private counsel for complaints alleging discrimination.
 Every effort will be made to obtain early resolution of complaints at the lowest level possible.
 The option of informal mediation meeting(s) between the affected parties and BCTA may be utilized for resolution.
 Any individual, group of individuals or entity that believes they have been subjected to discrimination prohibited under Title VI and related statutes may file a complaint.

 The following measures will be taken to resolve Title VI complaints:

 - A formal complaint must be filed within 180 days of the alleged occurrence.
 Complaints shall be in writing and signed by the individual or his/her representative and will include the complainant’s name, address, and telephone number; the name of the alleged discriminating official, the basis of the complaint (race, color, national origin), and the date of the alleged act(s).
 A statement detailing the facts and circumstances of the alleged discrimination must accompany all complaints.

 BCTA strongly encourages the use of BCTA’s “Title VI Complaint Form” when filing official complaints. (see attached)

 The preferred method is to file your complaint in writing using the Title VI Complaint Form and sending it to:

 Rochester, PA 15074

-9.)
-If the Complainant is dissatisfied with BCTA’s resolution of the complaint, he/she has the right to file a complaint with the:
+- The Complainant also has a right to file a separate complaint with the: